Nomad-Media/samples-python/event_scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes an event.](ref:deleteevent)
+> For more information about the API calls used go to [Delete Event](https://developer.nomad-cms.com/docs/delete-event)